harishvc/quick-references/python3/python-intro-6.md

 #Python Topics
-List Comprehension, lambda, map, filter and generator
+List Comprehension, lambda, map, filter, generator and error handling

 **List comprehension is an elegant way to define and create list in Python**